ChAoSUnItY/Nenggao/README.md

 though it's target for Yakou's development, you can still use it in your own project with its api, which has very good extendibility for customization.

+## Limitations
+Yes, I'm about to say this, this library is still not powerful enough to handle several scenarios, such as multi reference to same position.
+To avoid this, you should:
+- Break up your error message, this can keep up readability

 ## License
 This work is licensed under the MIT license.